yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 MAC prefix with respect to the number of digits in the UPC SSID.

-As you can see, prefix `e8:40:f2` is used only with 6 digits SSIDs, these router types are probably not affected nor by Blasty generator, neither by UBEE generator.
+As you can see, prefix `e8:40:f2` is used only with 6 digits SSIDs, these router types are probably not affected nor by Blasty generator, neither by UBEE generator (Pegatron router).
+On the other hand others in TOP 5 list (UBEE, Technicolor) are affected with high probability.

 If you happen to try Blasty attack on devices with these prefixes please report us the state to our e-mail (page footer), we will update statistics.
  Thanks a lot!